barbarametzler/Clusters-of-Accra/index.md

 ## Mixed environments (Buildings surrounded by Vegetation)

 Cluster specific questions:
-- Can you spot any neighbourhoods within this cluster?
+- Can you spot any specific neighbourhoods within this cluster?
-- What are advantages/disadvantages of living close to greenery?
+- Does this cluster mainly capture farmland (in the peri-urban area) and wealthy areas in the center of the city (e.g. large buildings with gardens)?
+Is there a different type of neighbourhood this cluster might capture?
 <br/><br/>

 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=1F9ZGhvCr8qHo0VH8Z4pupH67jBvBkkbb" width="640" height="480"></iframe>